Try going a day without sharing a story.

 A Tale as Old as TED

-As mentioned earlier, TED speakers are some of the best people to ask about the most effective public speaking tips.
+As mentioned earlier, TED speakers are some of the best people to ask about storytelling tips.

 Human rights attorney and public speaker Bryan Stevenson has received the longest standing ovation ever given at a TED Talk.

 Does your brand have an interesting origin story?
-You never know, this could be engaging and entertaining, like Airbnb’s—three guys making a few bucks by letting attendees at a local conference sleep at their place.
+This could be engaging and entertaining, like Airbnb’s—three guys making a few bucks by letting attendees at a local conference sleep at their place.

 Not only did this pay for the steep rent, but it also sparked a $30 billion-dollar idea.